ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Make altitude more efficient and estimator status safe in terms of memory overflow
-message: Make altitude more efficient and estimator status safe in terms of memory overflow
 ### Antipattern Category

 ### Keyword